 This whole process can take weeks.

-ISO vs Payfac
+Difference #2: Control In ISO vs Payfac Models

 What you need to understand is that payment facilitation services have a direct role in the processing of credit and debit card transactions.
-ISOs, on the other hand, do not play a direct role in the payment processing ecosystem.
+ISOs, on the other hand, don’t play a direct role in the payment processing ecosystem.
 In fact, they serve as an intermediary between merchants & payment processors.

 Another key difference between the payment facilitator & payment processor models is the underwriting process.